Context plays a very important role in California assault cases.

 However, if the assault involved a firearm or caused great bodily injury to the victim, the penalties can be much more severe.

 If the assault involved an ordinary firearm like a pistol or revolver, ADW with a firearm is treated as a wobbler like most ADW cases.
-The one major difference is that these cases carry a mandatory minimum jail term of six months.
+The one major difference is that these cases carry minimum sentences of six months.

 If the assault involved any of the following firearms: